druths/comp598-2021/hw3/README.md

 ## Your code

 Develop your solution under respecting the tree structure mentioned above; do not change it.
-You can have additional files if needed (i.e. you can place the CSV file under `data/`, or have multiple classes under the `src` directory).
+You can have additional files if needed (i.e. have multiple classes under the `src` directory).

+**Add any CSV file under `data/`** (for example, `clean_dialog.csv`, or the test file for developing the `stats` script).

 **Make sure all your `.py` files go into `src` (if you end up having multiple files; this is optional), and ensure the `.sh` files goes under `scripts` .**